-- Students with disabilities at both schools will continue to be provided instructional support both in the general education classroom and in small group or individual settings, in accordance with their Individualized Education Programs (IEPs) for the 2012-2013 school year. - Once students transition to the facility at 431 N. Troy St., all instructional, clinical and related services will continue to be provided in accordance with their IEPs.
-All specialized services, including nursing, speech, occupational therapy, physical therapy, social work, psychology, assistive technology support, and special education instruction will continue to be provided in the manner stated on each student's current IEP. - CPS will work with administration and staff at both schools to ensure classrooms are set up to meet student needs, to schedule all students in accordance with IEPs, and to ensure there is adequate staff to fully implement student IEPs. - The facility at 431 N. Troy St. currently is minimally accessible to persons with disabilities according to the Americans with Disabilities Act.
+- Students with disabilities at both schools will continue to be provided instructional support both in the general education classroom and in small group or individual settings, in accordance with their Individualized Education Programs (IEPs) for the 2012-2013 school year. - Once students transition to the facility at 8524 S. Green St., all instructional, clinical and related services will continue to be provided in accordance with their IEPs.
+All specialized services, including nursing, speech, occupational therapy, physical therapy, social work, psychology, assistive technology support, and special education instruction will continue to be provided in the manner stated on each student's current IEP. - CPS will work with administration and staff at both schools to ensure classrooms are set up to meet student needs, to schedule all students in accordance with IEPs, and to ensure there is adequate staff to fully implement student IEPs. - The facility at 8524 S. Green St. currently is not accessible to persons with disabilities according to the Americans with Disabilities Act.
+As part of the facility upgrades explained in more detail below, CPS will begin renovations at the facility to provide all floors with a basic level of access.
 For more information about a particular school, contact the CPS Director of ADA Policy at (773) 553-2158.